Australia’s first comprehensive education resource to represent same-sex parented families.

-GAYBY BABY’s School Action Toolkit is linked to the Health and Physical Education learning area of the Australian Curriculum for years 5-10.
+GAYBY BABY’s School Action Toolkit is linked to the Health and Physical Education learning area of the Australian Curriculum and PDHPE in NSW for years 5-10.
 The resource may also be extended for use in Humanities and English classes.

 In the 2011 Census there were:

 33,714 same-sex couple